 An insurance company may claim that you were at fault for your accident and not entitled to any damages.
 If the insurer accepts responsibility, they may still try to reduce what they pay you by claiming that your losses weren’t as much as you claim.
 In other cases, the insurer may attempt to pressure a victim into accepting a settlement to prevent them from filing a lawsuit.

-The lawsuit will be an option for a person if the insurance company does not provide satisfactory compensation.
+A lawsuit will be an option for a person if the insurance company does not provide satisfactory compensation.
 You can sue the negligent party for your lost wages and have your case tried in a court of law.
+Don’t try to tackle this alone, our Huntsville car accident lawyers can help you with this process.

 The Difference Between Present Lost Wages and Future Lost Wages